4141done/njs-memory-profiler/README.md

 ## Profiling overhead

-There is a small amount of overhead from the profiler, however it is smaller than one "block" of memory so adding the profiler won't make a different in your baseline number.
+There is a small amount of overhead from the profiler, however it is smaller than one "block" of memory so adding the profiler won't make a difference in your baseline number.
 However you will roll over to the next block more quickly.
 For any measurements, assume that you have a variance of `page_size`.

 ## Interpreting memory growth